-While you cannot ask the postal service to return the envelope to you, you can ask your bank to cancel the check and avoid having the funds withdrawn from your bank account.
-Follow this checklist to stop that check in its tracks.
+If you need to cancel a check, you can ask your bank to cancel it and avoid having the funds withdrawn from your bank account.
+Follow these steps to stop that check in its tracks.

 Make sure you have the key information your bank will need to process your request: your account number and the check number.
 You may also need to include the payment amount and the recipient.